What is nicotine?

-What should I avoid while taking nicotine?
+What should I avoid while using nicotine gum or lozenges?

-Nicotine side effects
+Nicotine gum or lozenges side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to nicotine: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious nicotine side effects may include:
+Common nicotine side effects may include:

 mouth or throat soreness;